codybecker/TrackingSteps/README.md

-# Coursera - Repropducible Research Assignment 2
+# Fun project from Coursera
+Looking at wearbale device data to analyze movement.